SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 You can run multiple instances of `api_monitor.sh` on the same driver VM.
 In this case, you should rename `run_in_loop.sh` to e.g. `run_in_loop_CLOUDNAME1.sh` and call `run_CLOUDNAME1.sh` from there.
 Don't forget to adjust `startup/run-apimon-in-tmux.sh` and `startup/kill-apimon-in-tmux.sh` to start more windows.

 It is not recommended to run multiple instances against the same OpenStack project however.
-While the `api_monitor.sh` script carefully keeps track of its own ressources and avoids to delete things it has not created, this is not the case for the `run_CLOUDNAME.sh` script, which is explicitly meant to identify anything in the target project that was created by a health monitor and clean it up.
+While the `api_monitor.sh` script carefully keeps track of its own resources and avoids to delete things it has not created, this is not the case for the `run_CLOUDNAME.sh` script, which is explicitly meant to identify anything in the target project that was created by a health monitor and clean it up.
 If it hits the resources that are currently in use by another health mon instance, this will create spurious errors.
 This will happen every ~200 iterations, so you could still have some short-term coexistence when you are performing debug operations.

 ## Alarming and Logs
 ### eMail
-If wanted, the `api_monitor.sh` can send statistics and error messages via email, so operator personell is informed about the state of the monitoring.
+If wanted, the `api_monitor.sh` can send statistics and error messages via email, so operator personnel is informed about the state of the monitoring.
 This email notification service potentially results in many emails; one error may produce several mails.
 So in case of a systematic problem, expect to receive dozens of mails per hour.
 This can be reduced a bit using the `-a N` and `-R` options.
 In order to enable sending emails from the driver VM, it needs to have `postfix` (or another MTA) installed and configured and outgoing connections for eMail need to be allowed.
 Note that many operators prefer not to use the eMail notifications but rather rely on looking at the dashboards (see further down) regularly.

 Once you have configured `postfix`, you can enable eMail notifications using the option `-e`.
 Using it twice allows you to differentiate between notes (statistical summaries) and errors.
 If you want to send mails to more than one recipient, you can do so by passing `ALARM_EMAIL_ADDRESSES` and `NOTE_EMAIL_ADDRESSES` environment variables to `api_monitor.sh`, e.g. by setting it in the `run_CLOUDNAME.sh`.